The Town (2010)

 The Charlestown neighborhood of Boston is renowned for churning out a high number of armed robbers, generation after generation.
 These robbers never leave their Charlestown life on their own volition, the neighborhood where there is an unwritten code to protect that lifestyle.
 Such robbers include friends Doug MacRay, James Coughlin, Albert 'Gloansy' Magloan and Desmond Elden.
 Doug and James in particular treat each other like family, as the Coughlins have realistically been as such to Doug since Doug's mother ran off and Doug's father, Stephen MacRay, was sent to prison.
 James' single mother sister, the drugged out Krista Coughlin, and Doug have a casual sexual relationship.
 The foursome carry out a mostly successful bank robbery, but due to circumstances take the bank manager, Claire Keesey, hostage for a short period before releasing her physically unharmed.
 They find out that Claire lives in Charlestown, so they want to ensure that she did not see anything that could incriminate them if they were to ever run into her.
 As such, Doug begins a personal relationship with her to find out what she knows and what she's told the police and the FBI, who have taken charge of the investigation.
 He learns that she has kept some information from the authorities for her own protection but information that could identify James in particular.
 But Doug slowly falls for her, as she does for him.
 Ultimately, Doug dreams about leaving his Charlestown life to be with Claire anywhere but there.
 But Doug has to try and keep his true identity from her, and keep the fact that he is seeing her from his colleagues.
 But leaving is not as easy as he would like as he and the gang are tasked with a big job by a local gangster named Fergie whether Doug likes it or not.
 And Adam Frawley, the FBI's lead investigator, comes into evidence that links the foursome to the bank robbery and a subsequent armored car heist, so is on their tail for evidence that will send them away dead or alive.

-In Boston's bleak Charlestown, criminals depend on a code of silence; those caught serve their time.
-Doug MacRay masterminds bank robberies with three friends: the hotheaded Jem, Des, an electrician, and Al, their driver.
-After a dicey bank job, Doug must make sure the female bank manager, Claire, who lives in Charlestown, doesn't know who they are.
-He contrives to meet her and then finds her appealing.
-As the FBI zeroes in on the gang, Doug wants out, Claire doesn't know who he really is, and Jem and their money launderer, an aging florist, insist that Doug do one more job.
+In Boston's bleak Charlestown, criminals depend on a code of silence: those caught serve their time.
+Doug MacRay masterminds bank robberies with three friends: the hotheaded Jem; Des, an electrician; and Al, their driver.
+After a dicey bank job, Doug must make sure the female bank manager, Claire, who lives in Charlestown, hasn't recognized any of the crew.
+He contrives to meet her, finds out she doesn't know any of the crew and, in the process, finds her appealing.
+As the FBI zeroes in on the gang, Doug wants out of the crew, but Jem and their money launderer, an aging florist, insist that Doug do one more job.
 Are prison and death the only ways out of Charlestown?

 After the heist of the Cambridge Merchants Bank, the four thieves blindfold and kidnap the manager Claire Keesey.
 They take her driver license; release her at an empty beach; and head to Charlestown, Boston.
 Later, the friends Doug MacRay, James Coughlin, Albert 'Gloansy' Magloan and Desmond Elden find that Claire also lives in Charlestown and they decide to monitor her steps.
 Doug MacRay gets close to Claire to know what she might have told to the FBI and they fall in love with each other.
 Meanwhile, the FBI Special Agent Adam Frawley is assigned to investigate the heists to armored trucks and banks in Charlestown and he concludes that the thieves are the four friends.
 He joins his team and keeps Doug and his friends under surveillance.
 Doug decides to move to Florida with Claire and begin a new life; however, the dwellers are trapped in Charlestown and they do not have any way out but dead.